Dear readers of ADxS.org, please forgive the disruption.

 to demethyl-escitalopram.
 This still has 10% of the efficacy of escitalopram and is subsequently metabolized to a didemethyl metabolite.

-In patients with liver damage, escitalopram degradation decreased and plasma levels increased.
+In patients with liver damage, escitalopram degradation is reduced and plasma levels are increased.

 There are hardly any relevant drug interactions with inhibitors of CYP3A4, CYP2C19